 Introduction

 Affidea is an ethical healthcare service provider.
-“Affidea” (“we” or “us” or “our”) refersto Affidea Group Kft. (registered address: Bókay János street 44-46.
-8th floor, 1083 Budapest, Hungary).
+“Affidea” (“we” or “us” or “our”) refers to the entity/ies identified in the job advertisement as hiring company..
 We encourage you to read this data privacy notice, so you understand how we will process your personal data for the purposes of recruitment process at Affidea.

 Lawfully processing your personal data

 We are committed to processing, protecting and respecting all personal data about you and we are required to do so by law.
 Our recruiters are subject to duty of confidentiality.
-Your personal data is stored securely on our email system and servers.
+Your personal data is stored securely in our recruitment application.
 We do not transfer your personal data outside the European Economic Area.

 Your personal data is processed under the legitimate interests pursued by Affidea, which is leading us to find the talents for the positions we are hiring for and process candidate’s data during the recruitment process.
-By applying for a job, you acknowledge and accept that Affidea will process your personal data as per this Data Privacy Notice.
+By applying for a job, you acknowledge and accept that Affidea will process your personal data as per this Data Privacy Notice and will retain it for 180 days.
 The processing of your relevant personal data is necessary for us to assess whether you fit the job we are hiring for.

-We offer you the opportunity to give us consent for our further data processing activity and to retain your personal data you provided to us for one year.
-The purpose of the one-year retention is to assess your eligibility during further recruitment processes, if we do not offer you the position we first contacted you for.

-If later, you wish to withdraw your consent, you are free to do that.
-If you withdraw your consent, we will delete your personal data, and will not be able to invite you to participate in future recruitment process(es).
-If you withdraw your consent, there will be no further detrimental consequences.
-Please note, that Affidea provides the same conditions and opportunities for you during the current recruitment process even if you do not consent for the above additional period of processing your personal data.

 Sources of personal data

 If you are applying to a job advertisement published by us, we obtain your personal data from you or from other data controllers (such as professional data base providers or recruiters).
 After your application, we may obtain information about you from professional social media websites (such as LinkedIn) and other sources on Internet.
 We only contact your previous or current employer and colleagues, if you allow us to do so by providing contact details.

 The recruitment process may be initiated by us by contacting you directly.
-We contact potential job applicants directly based on publicly available information, information from professional social media platforms, (such as LinkedIn) or recommendations, referrals.
+We contact potential job applicants directly based on publicly available information, information from professional social media platforms (such as LinkedIn), professional data base providers or recommendations, referrals.

 Types of personal data we process